Phantas0s/alexandria-library/README.md

 > Invest regularly in your knowledge portfolio. -- **The Pragmatic Programmer**

 I believe that creating a system to capture and retain knowledge is something utterly personal.
 It should be the result of personal experimentations.
-Everybody's different, therefore everybody should find and apply the best methods he sees fit to expend his knowledge and to transfer it in other activities.
+Everybody should find and apply the best methods to expend their knowledge and to transfer it in other activities.

 Mindmaps allow me to: